georgelv1021/transformers_final_project/README.md

 ---

 ## Critical Analysis
+Details can be shown in the demo.

+Details can be shown in the demo.

 What needs to be improved for this model?

 This model excels at performing sentiment analysis on sentences or articles that explicitly mention a company's name, but it is less effective for analyzing external factors that are crucial for predicting a company's stock performance.

-Details can be shown in the demo.
+Solution: Ensemble method.
 ---

 ## Inferencing